 So be easy and free

-- Ayaka Yukihiro of Mahou Sensei Negima!, willing to fund trips to the south seas, fly a dozen people to the UK, and entire festival games well into the millions, usually without being asked.
+- Ayaka Yukihiro of Negima!
+Magister Negi Magi, willing to fund trips to the south seas, fly a dozen people to the UK, and entire festival games well into the millions, usually without being asked.
 At points, she will add in "My peasant friends" and the like to hold her Rich Bitch status.
 Her character assures that The Author has no unavailable plots.

 - Pretty much the entire cast of Ouran High School Host Club, aside from middle-class scholarship student Haruhi, but especially Tamaki.

 - Pokémon Adventures has Misty and Gold qualify for this role, even if Gold happens to be a jerk at times.
 Steven, for being the Champion of Hoenn, is one of these due to being Devon Chairman Stone's son.
 While she has the money, Platinum doesn't qualify... yet.

 - In Rebuild World, Akira foots the bill for Sheryl's gang on multiple occasions, such as paying for new clothes for Sheryl to help her with relic negotiations and laying down some cash for Sheryl to feed the younger orphans good food and teach them to read and write.
 While this is largely selfishly motivated due to his belief that these actions will either make him money or give him better luck, it also shows that he's not as stingy or unreasonable as he appears.

 - Not that Shirobako's Aoi's older sister Kaori is rich, much less an Idle Rich, but even at her provincial bank she's paid several times more than Aoi and her friends (especially Ema), so she keeps her wallet wide open when she visits her sister on a vacation.